-Pope Francis called for a dialogue and collaboration among the members of the various world religions, in what can only be an attempt at fostering a one world religion.
+Pope Francis called for dialogue and collaboration among the members of the various world religions, in what can only be an attempt at fostering a one world religion.

 “Most of the planet’s inhabitants declare themselves believers,” he states in the production released on the Feast of Epiphany.
 “This should lead to dialogue among religions.
 We should not stop praying for it and collaborating with those who think differently.”